thewizster/workorders/readme.md

 * User registration can be limited based on domain.
 * Users can view work orders that need their approval.
 * Users can view work orders they have submitted.
 * Collaboration feature allows including others in the workflow process as needed.

+## Under Development

+* Support custom HTML forms.
+Saves new workorders from standard HTML form post.